 If you qualify for the Senior Citizen Exemption and have a total household income of $55,000 or less, you may qualify for the Senior Freeze Exemption.
 The Senior Citizens Assessment Freeze Exemption allows qualified Senior Citizens to apply for a freeze of the equalized assessed value (EAV) of their property.
 This freezes the Equalized Assessed Value at the level prior to the taxable year for which the applicant first applies and qualifies.
 For example, a senior citizen who applies and qualifies for this exemption in the taxable year 2016 will have the EAV of the property frozen at the 2015 EAV.

 Those receiving this exemption should be aware that this does not automatically freeze the amount of their tax bill.
 Only the EAV remains at the fixed amount.
 The amount of dollars that the taxing district asks for (levy) and the tax rate will continue to effect calculation of the bill.

-The Expanded Homeowner Exemption (AKA the 7% cap) is now expired and will no longer be available with the start of the 2015 property tax year.
+The Expanded Homeowner Exemption (AKA the 7% cap) is now expired and is longer be available.

 - You must have lived in the house for 10 years dating from January 1st.